Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

-The procedure to extract binary classification data from the CodeNet is depicted in Figure \ref{fig:label1}.
-Accordingly, each code sample in each directory is paired with another code snippet from the same folder for generating true labels.
-The idea behind creating true labels is that all the codes for the same problem share the same semantic.
-As a result, they belong to the same clone, which generates type 4 clones, where the code fragments are semantically the same {\cite{ain2019systematic}}.
-For creating the negative labels, each source code is paired with other code snippets in other folders.
-In other words, implementations that belong to different problems form the negative samples.
-As the number of positive samples will be very large (500!), extracting this amount of data requires a huge amount of computational resources and is unnecessary.
-Thus, we limit the number of positive and negative samples such that the number of generated instances is the same as BigCloneBench (the version from \cite{svajlenko2014towards}).
-Moreover, the procedure forces the number of true examples to be the same as negative labels, following \cite{svajlenko2014towards}.
+\texttt{label:} the label of the sample, either TRUE or FALSE, indicating whether \texttt{func1} and \texttt{func2} are clones of each other.

-As the few shot algorithm used in this research follows an episode-based approach to train meta-learner, having sequential labeling in the dataset overfit the meta-learner.
-To avoid this issue, we shuffle the dataset randomly.
+For extracting the binary classification data from CodeNet, each code sample in each directory is paired with another code snippet from the same folder for generating positive samples (i.e., they have TRUE labels), as all the codes for the same problem share the same semantics.
+As a result, they can be considered as clones of each other and it will be type IV clones, where the code fragments are semantically the same {\cite{ain2019systematic}}.
+For creating the negative samples (i.e., they have FALSE labels), each source code is paired with other code snippets in other folders; as the implementations that belong to different problems are not clones of each other.
+We limit the number of positive and negative samples such that the number of generated instances is the same as BigCloneBench \cite{svajlenko2014towards} and the collected data has balanced classes, following \cite{svajlenko2014towards}.